-The kitchen is one of the most important rooms in your home, but at times it may get the short end of the stick when it comes to floor space.
+The kitchen is one of the most important rooms in your home.
+However, at times it may get the short end of the stick when it comes to floor space.
 Nevertheless, a less than roomy kitchen area need not cramp your style when it comes to decorative effect and efficiency.
 Follow a few simple dos and don’ts and you will be on your way to a compact yet attractive cooking area.
 You’ll find these small kitchen ideas useful.

 Do consider the positioning of your appliances, especially if you have a galley style kitchen.
 For example you can have the refrigerator at one end of the counter and the stove at the other end.
 This means you can grab your ingredients from the fridge, slice, dice, mince and mix, then toss them straight into the pot without flitting all over the kitchen.